-Industrial Age Strategy: protect themselves by relying on bureaucracy and legacy.
+Outdated strategy: protect themselves by relying on bureaucracy and legacy.

 79% of customers in the United States are certain that brands should demonstrate understanding and care toward their customers, according to Wunderman’s research, and 89% are willing to engage with businesses that not only show care but go above and beyond that.